Jemilius13/LITA_DATA_ANALYSIS_PROJECT/README.md

    -The primary tool for learning and practicing Excel features, including formulas, charts, pivot tables, etc.

-- SQL- Structured Query Language for querying data -Types of SQL, SQL Commands, SQL data types, SQL Keys.
+- SQL- Structured Query Language for  managing data in Relational Database Management System(RDMS) [Download here](https://www.microsoft.com/sql-server-downloads) and also used in querying data
+    -Types of SQL, SQL Commands, SQL data types, SQL Keys.

-- GitHub for portfolio building.
+- GitHub for portfolio building.[Dowmload here](https://www.GitHub.com)

 - Power BI is a data visualization and business intelligence tool that converts data from different data sources to interactive dashboards and BI reports.